 RIT was subsequently built up through a combination of internal growth and acquisitions so that by the 1980’s it had become an investment holding company, J Rothschild Holdings plc with assets of about £650 million.
 As a result of its acquisition of a number of financial services businesses during this period, the company no longer qualified as an investment trust and in 1988, J Rothschild Holdings plc demerged into two entities – J Rothschild Assurance which was subsequently renamed St. James’s Place Capital plc and RIT Capital Partners plc.

 RIT Capital Partners plc was listed on the London Stock Exchange with net assets of £281m on 1 August 1988.
-It is now one of the UK’s largest investment trusts, with a market capitalisation of around £3 billion.
+It is now one of the UK’s largest investment trusts, with a market capitalisation of over £3.7 billion.
 Lord Rothschild chaired the Company from inception until 30 September 2019, when he stepped down as Chairman and from the Board.
 Lord Rothschild is today Honorary President and his immediate family interests remain the largest shareholders with a holding of ~21%¹.

 RIT’s offices are located in Spencer House, a building of outstanding historic and architectural importance, located in the St. James’s area of London.
 RIT acquired a long leasehold interest in 1986 and subsequently carried out an extensive restoration.
 The House is available for prestigious functions and open to the public on Sundays and Monday mornings only for pre booked groups.
 Private group tours of the House can also be arranged by contacting the Tours Administrator.